whatminjacodes/basic-mvvm-example/README.md

 # basic-mvvm-example
+Update: Upgraded the project libraries and Gradle version on July 2023.

 Simple example project to show how MVVM architecture works!

 Project contains MainActivity, MainFragment, MainViewModel and DataModel.
 MainActivity opens MainFragment which contains a text and one button.
 When that button is clicked, MainViewModel gets the updated text from DataModel and triggers an UI update in MainFragment.